vmware-tanzu/velero/site/content/docs/main/contributions/oracle-config.md

 cluster resources.
 It provides a simple, configurable, and operationally robust way to back up your application state and associated data.

-If you're familiar with kubectl, Velero supports a similar model, allowing you to execute commands such as 'velero backup get' and 'velero schedule create'.

 Usage:
   velero [command]
 ```